Trulife The Gunslinger II

 • Latex Free

-Trulife Gunslinger II is designed to support and keep still (immobilize) the injured part of the body.
+Trulife Gunslinger Sling is designed to support and keep still (immobilize) the injured part of the body.
 It is a sturdy, lightweight, fully adjustable orthosis that stabilizes the shoulder while accommodating abduction and permitting optional unrestricted use of the hand.

-When to use Gunslinger II Shoulder Sling?
+When to use Gunslinger Brace?

 • Reduction of shoulder luxation